Ex dancer, choreologist, and fitness expert. Author of The Kand Technique, and Fellow of the Benesh Institute at the Royal Academy of Dance.

 - Bring the foot back down to the floor.

-- Raise the whole (same) leg up as high as you can while leaving the other leg straight on the floor.
+- Straighten that leg and raise it up as high as you can while leaving the other leg on the floor.
 Keep both knees straight.

-- Bring the leg down to the floor again
+- Bring the first leg down to the floor again

-- Repeat alternating a knee lift with a full leg lift (2) to (5) above eight times.
+- Repeat alternating a knee lift with a full leg lift eight times.